wowinter13/visual-cryptography/README.md

 ### Schemes to be evaluated

-- Extended Visual Cryptography for Natural Images (Nakajima & Yamaguchi, 2002) (don't like the current output, need thorough testing, smth is wrong)
+- Extended Visual Cryptography for Natural Images (Nakajima & Yamaguchi, 2002) (don't like the current output, need thorough testing, smth is definitely wrong)